 The tiny amount of cigars the Robainas make are not for sale.
 They are given to family and friends who visit their finca, or farm.
 The tobacco in the filler is about four years old and the wrapper is about two years.
 This is much better aged tobacco that most cigars are made from the key factories in Havana.
 I am not saying they are necessarily better because the tobacco blenders of the key export factories are magicians with what they have.
 But the Robaina cigars certainly have class, finesse and character.
 It’s all about aging the tobacco.

-There are other vitolas of Robaina farm cigars (most notably a Robusto and a Salomon), and while I have a few of each (or will soon), I have not smoked any others other then the El Padrino…
+There are other vitolas of Robaina farm cigars, most notably a robusto and a salomon, and while I have a few of each, I have not smoked any others other than the El Padrino.

 - Cigar Reviewed: Robaina Family “El Padrino”